alicanedebali/TTS_STT/README.md

 "# TTS_STT "

-"# In TTS corporation gtts and pyttsx3 and In STT using SpeechRecognition"
+"# In Text to Speech using gtts,pyttsx3 and corporation gtts and pyttsx3.
+   In STT using SpeechRecognition"